jimmoffitt/rbComplianceAPI/README.md

 By default the application looks in its local directory for a ```config.yaml file```.
 The configuration path and file name can also be passed in via the command-line:
    ```$ruby compliance_api.rb -c "/configs/api/compliance/config.yaml" ```

 As discussed above, start and end time parameters determine the execution behavior of the client application.
-These time parameters can More information on their use, and the variety of formats supported for specifying timestamps, is included in the next section.
+These time parameters can be specified in the configuration file or passed in via the command-line.
+More information on their use, and the variety of formats supported for specifying timestamps, is included in the next section.

-Here are some additional configuration details:
+###Configuration details:

-  * Account information:
+  * Account information: __account_name__, __user_name__, and __password__/__password_encypted__ for authentication.
-  * Product details:
+  * Product details: These are optional but they enabled retrieving Compliance data for a specific data stream.
+If you have a common data store of Twitter data, it is recommended that you make API requests at the account level.
   * Application options:
       * __query_length_in_seconds__: Duration of the Compliance API request, in seconds.
 The maximum period per request is 10 minutes.
 Defaults to 600.
       * __out_box__: Directory where Compliance datafiles are written.
 Defaults to ```./data```.
 Specified directory is created if neccessary.